 Why wasn’t it discovered sooner?

 Lack of evidence

-Some had suggested about lymph vessels surrounding the brain, but without any facts and data to support their views.
-There have been mentions of the imagination of a lymphatics in the brain in prehistoric literature.
+Some had suggested lymph vessels surrounding the brain, but without facts and data to support their views.
+There have been mentions of the imagination of lymphatics in the brain in prehistoric literature.